Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: -Divisor Theory on Graphs

 \section{$\mathbb{R}$-Divisor Theory on Graphs}

 Let $G=(V,E)$ be an undirected connected graph with $n$ vertices,~ $m$ edges and genus $g~(=m-n+1)$.
 Let $A$ be an Abelian group.
-Let ${\rm Div}_{A}(G) \cong A^n$ be the Abelian group whose elements are formal sums of the form $\sum_v a_v(v)$ where $a_v \in A$ and with the group structure given by $\sum_v a_v(v)+\sum_v{b_v}(v)=\sum_v (a_v+b_v)(v)$.
-Usually in the divisor theory of both algebraic varieties and graphs $A$ is taken to be the integers, we refer to this as \emph{standard divisor theory}.
+Let ${\rm Div}_{A}(G) \cong A^n$ be the Abelian group whose elements are formal sums of the form $\sum_{v \in V} a_v(v)$ where $a_v \in A$ and with the group structure given by $\sum_v a_v(v)+\sum_v{b_v}(v)=\sum_v (a_v+b_v)(v)$.
+Usually in the divisor theory of both algebraic varieties and graphs, $A$ is taken to be the integers.
+We refer to this as \emph{standard divisor theory}.
 We consider the case where $A=\mathbb{R}$ and refer to elements in ${\rm Div}_{\mathbb{R}}(G)$ as \emph{$\mathbb{R}$-divisors}.
-We define analogues of degree of a divisor, effective divisors, linear systems of divisors and rank (as sketched in \cite[Section 8.1]{AmiMan10}).
-These analogues are straightforward generalisations of the corresponding notions in standard divisor theory except for rank of an $\mathbb{R}$-divisor.
+We recall analogues of degree of a divisor, effective divisors, linear systems of divisors and rank (as sketched in \cite[Section 8.1]{AmiMan10} and developed by James and Miranda \cite{JamMir13},~\cite{JamMir14}).
+These analogues, except for rank of an $\mathbb{R}$-divisor, are straightforward generalisations of the corresponding notions in standard divisor theory.

 \begin{definition}